grain-lang/grain/stdlib/string.md

 repeat : (count: Number, string: String) => String
 ```

-Produces a new string by repeating a given substring a given number of times.
+Produces a new string by repeating a substring a given number of times.

 Parameters: